Head of School - Jen Lamidey

 Parents commented that the work of the school had been ‘life changing’ for their children and for them.
 The comment, ‘Eden has unlocked my child’s potential and given my child back their life,’ was a typical sentiment from parents.

 The behaviour of pupils is outstanding.
 Considering the difficulties that pupils have in managing their behaviour, pupils conduct themselves extremely well around school.
 The school is typically a calm, orderly place, where pupils feel protected and able to learn.”

 Head of Education - Sarah Earing

-Our staff are highly experienced in working with children with special educational needs which impacts greatly on children’s learning in Eden’s quiet and unique setting.
+All our staff are highly experienced in working with children with special educational needs which impacts greatly on children’s learning in Eden’s quiet and unique setting.

 We have developed the provision; through a creative, nurturing and therapeutic curriculum, tailored to each individual academic, social and emotional needs.

 Pupils are taught by qualified and highly skilled staff and they have weekly access to a therapist who works with the team to advise on our therapeutic provision.